ronchi/ai_compendium/README.md

 ## Types of AI

 Some types (or combinations of types) of AI are famous.
-Many types of AI labor in the background -- unseen and unnoticed -- some of which have significant legal implications.
+Many types of AI labor in the background -- unseen and unnoticed -- yet some of which have significant legal implications.

 The most important thing to remember is that there are many types of AI, as the chart below suggests: